 In dozens of villages on both sides of the Karaburun Peninsula, traditional methods are used for agriculture.
 For those who are interested in ecotourism and want to visit the typical Aegean villages in Izmir, there are countless stops on Karaburun-Ildır Highway.
-Daffodil flower (in Turkish, Nergis), named after the mythological character Narcissus, is one of the most important brands of Karaburun Peninsula.
-If you come in the harvest of daffodil flower, do not forget to smell the flower.
+Daffodil flower (in Turkish, Nergis), named after the mythological character Narcissus, is one of the most important brands in the Karaburun Peninsula.
+If you come in the harvest of daffodil flowers, do not forget to smell the flower.

 In Turkey, the first settlement in Cittaslow is the Seferihisar.
 It also serves as Turkey’s representative about Cittaslow.
 Seferihisar is also famous for its beaches as well as historical and tourist stops.
 Many movies and series were taken in the streets of Kaleiçi Streets.
 Therefore it resembles the film store.
 These streets are also housed.
 That is why the houses, whitewashed walls and colorful flowers with beautiful photo frames give life.

-Producer market, established every Sunday in Kaleiçi, is a place where handmade foods are sold and organic vegetables and fruits are grown in this region are sold.
-Ancient City of Teos addresses history enthusiasts.
-On the other hand Akkum and Akarca beaches appeal to sea lovers.
+The producer market, established every Sunday in Kaleiçi, is a place where handmade foods are sold and organic vegetables and fruits grown in this region are sold.
+The Ancient City of Teos addresses history enthusiasts.
+On the other hand, Akkum and Akarca beaches appeal to sea lovers.
 You can also visit this beautiful island of Greece with ferries from Teos Marina to Samos.
 Seferihisar is away from 45 minutes from Izmir.

 This village has been on the weekend route of Izmirs for many years.
 And it is known for its beautiful boutique hotels, fruity wines, the Nesin Mathematics Village, the Theater Madrasa and Nisanyan Mansion.
 Olive and fruit production is an important part of the people of the village, also engaged in tourism.
 While traveling in the streets of Sirince, you can taste the Turkish coffee cooked in the sand.
 It is 1 hour and 15 minutes away from Izmir.

 Birgi was the capital of the Aydınoğulları Principality in the Principalities Period.
 Now, it is a neighborhood of Ödemiş district of İzmir.
 Birgi has been able to reach the Ottoman and historical traces from the Principalities Period to the present.
-There is a chance for the feature that you can experience the rural life of the Aegean traditions.
+There is a chance for the feature that you can experience the rural life of the Aegean traditions and lifestyles.

 In Birgi, which is located in the shadow of centuries-old plane trees and walnut trees, the most important representatives of the Ottoman architectural tradition, Çakırağa Mansion, Aydınoğlu Mehmet Bey Mosque and wooden houses on the streets are some of the places to see.
 It is 1.5 hours away from Izmir.

-Foça name was taken from Mediterranean seals.
+Foça’s name was taken from Mediterranean seals.
 It is located in the north of Izmir and 60 km from the city center.
 You can catch the traces of a quiet and peaceful life on the coastline, which is located on the coastline of stone houses.
-Foça is considered to be one of the few settlements in which tourism has started recently.
+Foça is considered to be one of the few settlements in where tourism has started recently.